bsantan/Methods7712/ComputationalHomework/Module3/README.md

 *Note that when the reverse complement of a seqencing read matches the query, the sstart will be greater than the send

 ### ALLELES.fasta
-A fasta file containing the extended query in the following format:
+A fasta file containing the extended query in the following format (only if the entire query is identified):
 ```
 >EXTENDED_QUERY
 GAACAAGATGGATTGCAGGGATCGGCCATTGAACAAGATGGATTGCACGCAGGTTCTCCGGCCGCTTGGGTGGAGAGGCTATTCGGCTATGACTGCCAGCTTGGGTGGAGA
 ```

+### StartExtensions and EndExtensions Histograms
+Histograms representing the length of partial matches to the beginning or end of the query sequence will be output as png files (only if the entire query is identified).

 The Query_Extend.py script will generate the following file when the --intermediate-file-output is enabled: